 The part that made it worthwhile

 The end of this essay has a paragraph in brackets.
-It is there where it got all interesting for me; for if this addition was not included I wouldn’t have bothered writing this article.
+It is there where it got all interesting for me; for if that section was not included I wouldn’t have bothered writing this.

 “We must therefore not be surprised by the spectacle of human injustice.
 It is equally futile to refuse or to accept the social order: we must endure its changes for the better or the worse with a despairing conformism, as we endure birth, love, the weather, and death”

 Whether Cioran intended it or not, this passage has Stoic and Epicurean attitudes which I will go through.
-To not be surprised by injustice committed by others in life is a Stoic attitude, ‘Hell is other people’, the spectacle of injustice comes in many themes and flavours.
-The Stoics not only were taught to expect injustice in the world but to prepare for it as well:
+To not be surprised by injustice committed by others in life is a Stoic attitude, ‘Hell is other people’ as Sartre said, the spectacle of injustice comes in many themes and flavours.
+The Stoics not only were taught to expect injustice in the world but to prepare for it themselves as well:

 “Today I shall be meeting with interference, ingratitude, insolence, disloyalty, ill-will, and selfishness – all of them due to the offender’s ignorance of what is good or evil.” – Marcus Aurelius: